bcdiaconu/openscale_wiki/Home.md

   </tr>
 </table>

 I used the [DS3232RTC library](https://github.com/JChristensen/DS3232RTC) by JChristensen to get the current time and date.
-At first I had set up the current time and date by using the example sketch "SetSerial" which comes with the library.
-Just send a string with this format `yy,m,d,h,m,s` over the serial monitor of the Arduino IDE.
+At first I setted up the current time and date by using the example sketch "SetSerial" which comes with the library.
+I just send a string with the format `yy,m,d,h,m,s` via the serial monitor of the Arduino IDE.

 Now I could read the current time and date with the [Arduino Time library functions](http://playground.arduino.cc/Code/Time) like in the following code snippet: